WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/04_Mutational_signature_analysis/MS_Practical_WCSCGA.md

 ### **Discussion \#6**

-Explore the causatives of specific samples and the relationship between variants, metadata subtypes, and signatures activities:
+Using the code and results above, explore the causatives of specific samples and the relationship between variants, metadata subtypes, and signatures activities, and answer the questions below:

 <div class="q_box">

-- **Q17.** Which are the samples that have variants in the ED POLE gene and have activities signatures as SBS10a and SBS10b but do not have assigned subtype in the metada (acts_and_metadata)? <br>
+- **Q17.** Which are the samples that have variants in the ED POLE gene and have activities signatures as SBS10a and SBS10b but do not have assigned subtype in the metadata (Hint: Use the code to get samples from specific groups that you learned much earlier)? <br>

 - **Q18.** What do you think about the two samples with fewer mutations?
   <br>